Skip to Content

 • Future leave requests are automatically cancelled

-• STP cessation details are recorded
+• STP cessation and final-pay details are recorded

 • Business access is unchanged — the employee can still log in.
 When you’re ready to revoke their login and free up the billable seat, click Remove from Business on their profile.